gwu-cs-advos/organization/lectures.md

 	Why is it *powerful* in Plan 9 that there is a serialized protocol (9P) underlying this unified representation?
 - Bonus question: How do REST APIs compare to Plan 9's namespaces and 9P?
 - Bonus question: How does coordination in `systemd` between (pubsub) services via D-Bus compare with coordination in Plan 9?
+	(Note: daemons in Linux are basically replaced with services that export their abstract resources in the HN using 9p.)

 ## Summary